 SeatGuru – Seat Guru lets you see the layout and configuration of all the airlines’ airplanes in the world.
 It comes in quite handy when I am picking seats on a plane.
-Seat Guru is definitely worth using, especially if you’re trying to decide if it’s worth using points to upgrade.
-Some planes are old and you aren’t going to get that many amenities and checking the planes on Seat Guru can help you plan better.
+SeatGuru is definitely worthwhile, especially if you’re trying to decide whether to use points to upgrade.
+Some planes are old and you aren’t going to get that many amenities; checking the planes on SeatGuru can help you plan better.

 Huffington Post Travel Section – This where I get my travel news, interesting stories, and other travel related facts.
-They link to articles all over the web so its easy to find stories.
+They link to articles all over the web so it’s easy to find stories.
 I’d rather search one website for my news than 100.

 Momondo – I mostly book with American Airlines since I like to keep my Oneworld elite status.
-I find all my long haul flights on Momondo when I can’t use Oneworld.
-I don’t know how their flight search algorithm works but it always seems to find the deals that are hundreds cheaper than other sites.
-Plus, they sponsored TBEX Europe and I like companies that support the blogging world.
+I find all my long-haul flights on Momondo when I can’t use Oneworld.
+I don’t know how their flight search algorithm works, but it always seems to find the deals that are hundreds cheaper than other sites.
+Plus, they sponsored TBEX Europe, and I like companies that support the blogging world.

-Skyscanner – This is the best site for finding cheap ticket deals on low cost and budget airlines.
+Skyscanner – This is the best site for finding cheap ticket deals on low-cost and budget airlines.
 Whenever I book flights around Europe, for example, I use Skyscanner to compare all the budget airlines.

 REI – They have the best gear.
-I still have my Mars REI backpack after 4 ½ years of beating it up on the road.
+I still have my Mars REI backpack after 4½ years of beating it up on the road.
 I believe any serious traveler should purchase all their gear from REI.
 Their products last forever.
 My backpack looks just as good as it did the day I bought it.
 (Here are my tips for buying a backpack.)

 Best Buy – As a digital nomad, I use a lot of electronics.
 Cameras, video cameras, iPhone, converters, etc. They need to be bought somewhere.
 If I’m not buying them cheap in Asia, I’m buying them from Best Buy.
 They have a great selection and deals.

-Trip It – This is an app for your smartphone.
+TripIt – This is an app for your smartphone.
 It’s great.
 It tracks your reservations and keeps you updated on changes to your itinerary.
 For people who travel a lot and have multiple itineraries to manage, this app can help keep you organized.